giacomoguiulfo/42-hotrace/README.md

 ```

 Once in the program, you can start storing data by typing a key, and a value on the next line.
-After you hit twice the return key, you can now start searching values by key by typing them and then
+After you hit twice the return key, you can now start searching values by typing their corresponding keys and then
 pressing return.
 Here is a short example:

 ```